numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    (Hypothetical example:
    ``float_arr + string_arr -> string``, but the output string length is
    not the same as ``np.concatenate(float_arr, string_arr)).dtype``.)
-2. Array coercion, and concatenate require the common dtype *instance*.
+2. Array coercion and concatenation require the common dtype *instance*.

 **Implementation:**
 The implementation of the common dtype (instance) determination